Stem Cell Therapy For Alzheimer's 2023( All You Need To Know)

 - And finally, they improve the metabolic activity of your brain cells.

-As you can see, all these functions solve the issues which cause AD in the first place.
+As you can see, all these functions solve the issues that cause AD in the first place.
 This multi-pronged activity makes stem cells an effective AD treatment.

 What Type of Stem Cells are Used to Treat Alzheimer’s?